 Participants will leave:

-Understanding what it looks like when students apply mathematical reasoning to open-ended math problems, critique and craft convincing arguments, and model a real-world context.
+Understanding what it looks like when students apply mathematical reasoning to open-ended math problems, critiquing and crafting convincing arguments, and modeling a real-world context.

-Understanding how five essential strategies woven throughout the reasoning routines engage all students in meaningful math discourse, support their mathematical problem-solving, justification, and modeling, and develop independence.
+Understanding how five and Models reasoning routine o Understanding how five essential strategies woven throughout the reasoning routine engage all students in meaningful math discourse, support their mathematical problem solving, justification, and modeling, and develop independence.

 About the Presenters:

 Amy Lucenta, M.Ed., has extensive K–12 mathematics education experience, which includes a focus on special populations.
 She is a coauthor of Curriculum Associates’ i-Ready Classroom Mathematics and Routines for Reasoning: Fostering the Mathematical Practices in All Students.
 She is also a cofounder of Fostering Math Practices, an organization that provides resources, training, and collaboration opportunities for anyone interested in helping all students learn to “think like mathematicians.”

 Grace Kelemanik has more than 30 years of mathematics education experience.
 A frequent presenter at national conferences, her work focuses on urban education, special populations, and teacher training.
 She is a former urban high school mathematics teacher and Project Director at Education Development Center.
 Grace has also worked extensively with new and preservice teachers through the Boston Teacher Residency program.